Slender body theories for rotating filaments: Three-dimensional SBTs for twist

 by the classical SBT\ \eqref{eq:uUexp}, and that, for a \emph{straight} cylinder, the torque-angular velocity relationship\ \eqref{eq:Jnpar} is recovered \cite[Eq.~(4.11)]{koens2018boundary} for the total parallel torque on a cross section,

 Here we briefly discuss how the approach of Koens and Lauga might be extended to account for rotation in curved filaments.
 The main issue is that, if the boundary integral equation\ \eqref{eq:UBI} is only expanded to leading order (i.e., with an error of $\mathcal{O}(\epsc)$), it is impossible to make observations about the rotational velocity, since the velocity on the cross section induced by an angular velocity $\Psi^\parallel$ is $\sim \epsc \Psi^\parallel$.
 Thus more terms are necessary in the asymptotics.
-Unfortunately, because the expansions must be conducted around both $\theta$ and $s$ in\ \eqref{eq:UBI}, even expanding a single layer formulation to the next order is complex.
+Unfortunately, because the expansions must be conducted around both $\theta$ and $s$ in\ \eqref{eq:UBI}, even expanding a single layer formulation to the next order is complex, \rone{as can be seen in the results of slender phoretic theory \cite{katsamba2020slender}, which completely extends the approach of Koens and Lauga to next order for the case of a body which swims via a fluid slip along a self-generated surface chemical concentration gradient. }

 To get a flavor for the challenges involved, we consider an asymptotic expansion of the \emph{isotropic part} of the single-layer potential (c.f. \cite[Eq.~(5.1)]{koens2018boundary}

 in an inner region where $s-s' = \mathcal{O}(\rc)$.
 The details of the expansion up to integration over $\theta$ are given in Appendix\ \ref{sec:KLAppen}.
 In order to integrate over $\theta'$, we need to assume a Fourier-series representation of $\V{f}$.
 For simplicity, we will look only at the first two terms,